yxqd/luban/docs/index.rst

 is required**; anyone knowing basic python can use luban to create their user interface applications accessible from web browsers.

-Luban provides a "language" with simple, natural syntax for describing user interfaces in a generic way.
+Luban provides a minimalist "language" with simple, natural syntax for describing user interfaces in a generic way.